plant-genomics/training/README.md

 * Note: it is possible that we could make this deployment step automatic; GitHub has this as an option, but not sure if it's per user or per organisation.

-### Fix an issue
+### Fix an issue, add an enhancement

-* Click on the issues tab to see current tasks tagged with the "to-do" label.
+* Click on the issues tab to see current tasks tagged with the "to-do" or "enhancement" labels.